deanthecoder/ZXSpeculator/README.md

 ### Loading .tap Files
 1. Type `Load ""` in BASIC.
-2. Use File->Open to load the .tap file.
+2. The File->Open dialog will automatically open, allowing a .tap file to be specified.
 3. Enjoy the loading experience.

 ## Contribution and Improvements